 • Warm white – closest to the colour of incandescent lights, and probably the best for a home environment.

 In domestic use, many houses use fluorescent tubes in kitchens, utility rooms, garages and bathrooms.
-They are used much less often in living rooms, bedrooms, etc. as fluorescent light and fittings often seem colder and more 'industrial'.
+They are used much less often in living rooms, bedrooms, etc. as fluorescent light and fittings often seem colder and more ‘industrial’ – using warm white tubes can help with this.

 Ultraviolet lamps omit the phosphor and transmit the ultraviolet radiation directly.
 They are used for disinfection chambers and sun beds.
 Black-light fluorescents convert the original ultraviolet light into the near ultraviolet, which can then generate strange theatrical effects when shined on paints and other materials which fluoresce in visible colours.

-This section discusses the traditional fluoresent tubes that have been available for many years as well as some improved modern varieties, while compact fluorescent bulbs are treated separately in the next section.
-The important distinction is that compact fluorescent bulbs work in the same fittings as incandescents, while other fluorescents need dedicated fittings.
+This section discusses the traditional fluorescent tubes that have been available for many years (two photos at left, below) as well as improved modern varieties (two photos at right), while low-energy bulbs (properly called compact fluorescents) are treated separately in the next section.
+The important distinction is that compact low-energy bulbs work in the same fittings as incandescents, while other fluorescents need dedicated fittings.

 Efficiency